Updated on March 7, 2023 | 6 minute read

 Performance Max vs Smart Shopping

-With Google’s Performance Max slated to replace Smart Shopping entirely for businesses, there are many questions surrounding what it is and how it works.
-What exactly are the benefits of Performance Max, and what kind of advertiser should be using it, and can it help boost online sales?
+Google Performance Max campaigns have replaced Smart Shopping entirely for businesses, and there are many questions surrounding what it is and how it works.
+What exactly are the benefits of Performance Max, what kind of advertiser should be using it, and can it help boost online sales?

 Let's delve into the details of Performance Max and shed some light on this offering from Google.

 Performance Max is a goal-based campaign type with the aim of letting advertisers increase conversions across Google’s range of advertising channels.
 This includes Search, Display, Discover, Maps, Gmail, and YouTube.
 This allows retailers to increase their presence across different ad formats.

 Advertisers will set their own conversion goals to then be used by the automated bidding technology.

 This campaign type promises more conversions by optimising ad performance in real-time and across all channels using Smart Bidding, Google’s AI-driven automated bidding, which is used in Smart Shopping campaigns.

 Read more about how Google Smart Shopping works

 Advertisers upload various assets appropriate to each channel, like images and video, and Google’s machine learning approach then tests which combinations work best for your campaigns.
 The intention is to have single-campaign optimisation across all advertising platforms.
 Targeting for these campaigns is based on Audience Signals, and is also dependent on your bid strategy.

 Google’s new campaign type promises advantages over other offerings.